Extendability of differential forms via Cartier operators: Abstract

 \section{Abstract}

-Let $(X, B)$ be a pair of a normal variety over a perfect field of positive characteristic and a reduced divisor.
-We prove that if the Cartier isomorphism extends from the log smooth locus of $(X,B)$ to the entire $X$, then $(X,B)$ satisfies the logarithmic extension theorem for differential forms.
-As an application, we show that the logarithmic extension theorem holds for a good quotient by a linearly reductive group.
+Let $X$ be a normal variety over a perfect field of positive characteristic and $B$ a reduced divisor on $X$.
+We prove that if the Cartier isomorphism on the log smooth locus of $(X,B)$ extends to the entire $X$, then $(X,B)$ satisfies the logarithmic extension theorem for differential forms.
+As an application, we show that the logarithmic extension theorem holds for good quotients of smooth varieties by actions of reduced linearly reductive group schemes.
 In addition, the logarithmic extension theorem for one-forms holds for singularities of higher codimension under assumptions about Serre's condition.
-We also prove that a tame quotient satisfies the regular extension theorem.
+We also prove that tame quotients satisfy the regular extension theorem.